ArdanaHash/cybersecurity-learning-journey/TryHackMe/Jr-Penetration-Tester/Principles-of-Security.md

 * Threat modeling helps identify potential risks before they are exploited.
 * Incident response ensures organizations can react effectively to security breaches.

 ---

+# ⚠️ Disclaimer

+This repository contains **personal learning summaries** from cybersecurity training.

+No challenge answers, flags, or copyrighted course materials are included.

+---